Gray Cook Key Functional Exercises

 by Gray Cook

-Despite the popularity of functional exercise, many trainers and corrective exercise specialists are still unsure about the details of when, how and which functional exercises to use with their clients.
+Surprisingly, despite the popularity of functional exercise, many trainers and corrective exercise specialists are still unsure about the details of when, how and which functional exercises to use with their clients.

 And because of this, they fail to maximize the limited training time their clients have, and fail to help them improve as quickly as they could.